 Which Goods Are Safe to Buy on eBay?

 eBay is a great place to buy almost anything imaginable, but there are some things you might want to think twice about buying there for safety reasons.
-Sure, this goes for goods with a high rate of counterfeiting or goods with similar attached issues, but is are a group of things that may not be eBay-friendly even if they're not illegal in any way or forbidden by eBay, and you'll find sellers happy to sell them to you.
+This goes for goods with a high rate of counterfeiting or goods with similar attached issues.
+There is also a group of things that may not be eBay-friendly even if they're not illegal in any way or forbidden by eBay, and you'll find sellers happy to sell them to you.

 Don't think of a list like this one as a series of hard and fast rules, but as a risk-benefit calculation.
 Yes, you can buy them on eBay in many cases, and you'll probably get a fabulous deal (which is often the very reason for seeking them out on eBay).
 But before you purchase items from one of these general categories on eBay, you should ask yourself whether it's really worth the risk.